- Learning about Paul Cezanne and his still-life paintings

 still-life paintings, contour lines, planes

 Look here for more information about Paul Cezanne.
-Click on the following titles to see examples of Cezanne's still-life paintings: Ginger Jar and Fruit; Table, Napkin, and Fruit; Compotier, Pitcher, and Fruit (Nature morte); Apples and Oranges.
+Click here and scroll down to see four examples of Cezanne's still-life paintings.

 The Life of Paul Cezanne